Aerobic Exercise Program During and After Cancer Treatment

 Physical Function, Anxiety, or Depression

-Similar exercise prescriptions are recommended to improve your ability to function (walk, shower and do daily activities) or to improve feelings of anxiety or depression.
+Similar exercise prescriptions are recommended to improve your ability to function (walk, shower, and do daily activities) or to improve feelings of anxiety or depression.
 To improve these symptoms during or after cancer treatments it is recommended to:

 • Perform aerobic exercise 3 times per week

-• 30-60 minutes per session
+• Working up to 30-60 minutes per session

 • Moderate to vigorous activity